Tyler Nevin Player Props: Tigers vs. Rangers

 Tyler Nevin At The Plate

-- Nevin has a home run and three walks while hitting .128.
+- Nevin is hitting .146 with a home run and three walks.

+- In five of 17 games this year, Nevin has had at least one hit, including one game with multiple hits.

-- Nevin has had a base hit in four of 16 games this season, and multiple hits once.
+- Nevin has driven in a run in three games this season (17.6%), including one multiple-RBI game.

-- He has homered in one of 16 games, and in 2.3% of his plate appearances.

-- Nevin has picked up an RBI in two games this season, with multiple runs batted in once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.